Generic Name: bevacizumab-awwb (be-va-SIZ-yoo-mab - awwb) (Intravenous route)

 Appropriate studies have not been performed on the relationship of age to the effects of bevacizumab-awwb injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of bevacizumab-awwb injection in the elderly.
-However, elderly patients are more likely to serious unwanted effects which may require caution in patients receiving bevacizumab-awwb injection.
+However, elderly patients are more likely to have age-related heart or blood vessel problems, which may require caution in patients receiving bevacizumab-awwb injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.